PsychoticRobotics/Project-Meltybrain/readme.md

 # Meltybrain

 This repository contains code under the LGPL-2.1 and MIT licenses.
 This code is from PotatoMelt and SimpleMelt, respectively.
+The other liscense is for the Teensyshot code.

 ## Other Meltybrain Examples: